justixnl/EFT-hideout-tracker/README.md

 - [ ] Add Icons for each module (Beter identification)
 - [x] Add button for reset of data (For when new wipes occurs)
   - [ ] Rework functionality
-- [x] Add **max out resources** functionality + button [^2]
+- [x] Add **max out resources** functionality + button
   - [ ] Not working properly with onInputChangeDebounced.
-This needs a fix.
+This needs a fix. [^2]
 - [ ] Check to see where stuff needs to be reworked
   - [ ] Rework if necessary

 [^1]: _Currently there is a problem with Stash and Defective Wall not having any requirements.
 Apparently the Stash has none on level 1 so I need to come up with a solution on skipping the first level.
-The Defective Wall on the other hand does have a first level requirement from what I've seen ingame.
-So I will need to debug what's happening here in the data from the API._
+The Defective Wall on the other hand has a different issue as it can be upgraded right away without requirements._
 [^2]: Currently clicking to fast on the next max button will not properly trigger the update button.